-In the remaining areas within the project site where archaeological monitoring is not recommended, contract drawings (see Appendix A) show that the proposed work will be in the locations in close proximity to existing utilities.
-Therefore, work in those locations is not expected to impact previously undisturbed soils.
+After the plans are finalized, they should be reviewed by an archaeologist to determine those locations that require archaeological monitoring.
+Prior to the completion of the monitoring, an Archaeological Monitoring Plan should be prepared to document the steps that will be taken during the monitoring effort to document and protect any archaeological resources observed during construction, including potential human remains.
 No archaeological monitoring is recommended for those areas that have been identified as previously disturbed.
 However, it is recommended that a Plan for the Unanticipated Discoveries of Human Remains be prepared for the entire project site to outline the procedures that would be followed to ensure the proper management of human remains in the event that such remains are encountered anywhere on the project site the construction of the proposed project.
 Both the Archaeological Monitoring Plan and the Unanticipated Discoveries Plan should be submitted to LPC and SHPO for review and approval before the start of construction.